Mass shooting at Gilroy Garlic Festival: Reports of 11 injured, one dead

-A mass shooting has been reported at the Gilroy Garlic Festival in Northern California, with a medical spokesman saying there are five casualties so far.
+Three people are dead and as many as 60 are injured following an active shooter situation at the Gilroy Garlic Festival in California.

-Santa Clara Valley Medical Center spokeswoman Joy Alexiou said the hospital has received two victims from the shooting and expects three more.
-She had no information on their conditions.
+Gunfire erupted at Christmas Hill Park in Gilroy, outside Santa Cruz, at around 6pm Sunday as the annual festival was finishing up its third and final day.

-Police have not confirmed the number of fatalities or injuries, but ambulance crews were reportedly told 11 people were down and one has died.
+Police have not confirmed the number of fatalities or injuries, but ambulance crews were reportedly told 11 people were down and a Central Coast Police Officer told KSBW that as many as 60 were injured in the mayhem.

 Video first posted on social media sites about an hour ago showed people running for safety at the festival.

-Agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives are responding to the scene of a shooting at an annual food festival in northern California.
+Agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives responded to the scene of the shooting at the annual northern California food festival.

 The Gilroy Police Department on its Twitter account issued a statement saying: "The hearts of Gilroy PD and entire community go out to the victims of today's shooting at the Garlic Festival.
 The scene is still active.
 If you are looking for a loved one, please go to the reunification center at Gavilan College at parking lot B."